Premier League predictions: Everton to grab valuable win over Crystal Palace on MNF

 Watch free Premier League highlights of all matches across Sky Sports' digital platforms; Everton vs Crystal Palace on Monday Night Football, live on Sky Sports Premier League, from 6.30pm; kick-off 8pm; play Super 6 to win £250,000!

-Our tipster Jones Knows sprinkles his analysis and betting advice across an exciting Premier League weekend.
+After landing his best bet 10/1 treble this weekend, our tipster Jones Knows sprinkles his analysis all over Everton's clash with Crystal Palace.

 At the time of writing, there's so many unknowns regarding Crystal Palace's team news and managerial situation.
 That makes putting together a sensible and measured prediction almost impossible.
 If the likes of Marc Guehi, Michael Olise and Eberechi Eze are all out and the manager situation remains up in the air, Everton should be taking advantage at 7/10 with Sky Bet for the home win but if an announcement comes that ex-Eintracht Frankfurt boss Oliver Glasner taking over, as reported by Sky in Germany, then it changes everything.
-Unless the picture becomes clearer, I'll be sitting it out.
+Home win looks the play.

 You can now start receiving messages and alerts for the latest breaking sports news, analysis, in-depth features and videos from our dedicated WhatsApp channel!